SchriderLab/Tree_learning/README.md

 This repository contains R (>=3.5.0) and Python (>=3.6) scripts that were used in the project ["Accurate inference of tree topologies from multiple sequence alignments using deep learning"](https://www.biorxiv.org/content/10.1101/559054v1)

-Citation:
+**Citation**:
 Anton Suvorov, Joshua Hochuli, Daniel R. Schrider (2019).
 Accurate inference of tree topologies from multiple sequence alignments using deep learning.
-Systematic Biology, ["doi"](https://academic.oup.com/sysbio/advance-article-abstract/doi/10.1093/sysbio/syz060/5559282)
+Systematic Biology, [DOI](https://academic.oup.com/sysbio/advance-article-abstract/doi/10.1093/sysbio/syz060/5559282)

 **R scripts** can be found in [INDELible directory](https://github.com/SchriderLab/Tree_learning/tree/master/INDELible).
 They will generate various control files for [INDElible](http://abacus.gene.ucl.ac.uk/software/indelible/) program that simulates MSAs under given tree topology, branch lengths and different substitution as well as indel model parameters.